gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I run my forefinger up and down the flat of my blade.
 The metal is solid and reassuring.
 My spear lies across my pack, ready to be snatched up.
-It's like waiting for the referee to call my name in the *umram*, except---
+It's like waiting for the referee to call my name in the *umram*, except—

 The back of my neck prickles.
 I stand silently, picking up the lantern but leaving it shuttered.
-Something is there---I can feel it.
+Something is there—I can feel it.
 I hold my breath, sword ready, listening for the click of claws on stone.
 There's nothing but the rats.